Homemade Mashed Potatoes

 Ingredients in Mashed Potatoes

-• Salt & Pepper
+• Salt & Pepper: Essential seasonings.

 Ingredients to make homemade mashed potatoes, including potatoes, sour cream, milk, butter, salt and pepper.

-Best Potatoes for Perfect Mashed Potatoes
+Choosing the Best Potatoes for Mashed Potatoes

-How to Cook the Potatoes
+How to Cook Potatoes for Mashing

-Fill a large pot with 2 inches of water and salt.
-Set steamer basket in pot, making sure water doesn’t come through the holes.
+• Fill the bottom of the pot with 2 inches of salted water making sure the water doesn’t come into the holes of the steamer basket.
 Bring to a boil, then reduce to a rapid simmer.
-Add potatoes to steamer basket, cover pot, and steam for 25 minutes or until tender.

-Instant Pot (pressure cooker):
+3. Instant Pot (pressure cooker)

 Cut up potatoes and water in an instant pot.

-Spray Crock Pot with cooking spray and add peeled and diced potatoes (as many as your Crock Pot can comfortably hold).
+• Spray Crock Pot with cooking spray and add peeled and diced potatoes (as many as your Crock Pot can comfortably hold).
 Add 1 cup milk, ½ cup water, and a generous pinch of salt over the potatoes, gently stir to combine.
-Place the lid on the Crock Pot and cook on HIGH for 4-5 hours or until potatoes are tender.
-After mashing/whipping the potatoes, return to Crock Pot to keep warm until ready to serve

 Wooden spoon lifting a scoop of creamy mashed potatoes.